realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 7000 Watts.
 Therefore, we configure `SolarOverheadShare=1`  and `SolarOverheadLimit=600`.

 100% of the available PV-Overheat woll now be requested by ESS, first.
 This is achieved by setting L1 to a manipulated `-600` so ESS will start to act and balance on it's AC-IN until L1 will reach about `-150` and the battery charge rate 450 Watts.
+The script will take care to take the actual loads into account and recalculate a proper L1 value every cycle.

 | TODO:Image |
 |:--:|